 MARK H. DUBESTER has been an attorney with Cuneo Gilbert & LaDuca, LLP since 2018.
 His practice at CGL focuses on representing plaintiffs in complex litigation involving securities, opioid distribution and marketing, Fifth Amendment “takings” litigation arising from Government-induced flooding on the Mississippi River, corruption in Government contracting, and improper pension fund investments, specifically:

 Mr. Dubester is assuming a lead role in representing the State of Mississippi and hundreds of property owners in a complicated Fifth Amendment “takings” case against the United States.
-These suits, brought in the Federal Court of Claims, allege that the United States has caused systematic flooding of their properties along the Mississippi River, for which the United States owed Plaintiffs compensation.
+These suits, brought in the Federal Court of Claims, allege that the United States has caused systematic increased flooding of their properties along the Mississippi River, for which the United States owed Plaintiffs compensation.
 Plaintiffs successfully defeated the Defendants’ Motion to Dismiss, reported in State of Mississippi v.
 United States, 146 Fed.
 Cl.
 693 (2020).
-Trial is expected in 2021.
+Trial is expected in 2023.

-Mr. Dubester recently represented a group of investors who were defrauded in a $300 million national Ponzi scheme, bringing claims against the operators of a Bethesda, Maryland-based “feeder” fund, and malpractice claims against a prominent area law firm.
+Mr. Dubester represented a group of investors who were defrauded in a $300 million national Ponzi scheme, bringing claims against the operators of a Bethesda, Maryland-based “feeder” fund, and malpractice claims against a prominent area law firm.
 After extensive and vigorously fought motion practice and discovery, the case was favorably resolved on the eve of trial.

 Prior to joining CGL, Mr. Dubester’s experience included: